Infants & Toddler

 Early Support and Services

-The Early Supports & Services Coordinator is responsible for coordinating the intake, family support and the services provided by each agency.
+The Early Supports & Services Director is responsible for coordinating the intake, family support and the services provided by each agency.
 Community Crossroads contracts with The Children’s Pyramid of Nashua and Easter Seals of Salem to provide Family Centered Early Supports and Services for children from birth to age three.

 The family and the team will design an Individual Family Support Plan that meets the needs of each child and their family lifestyle.
 The experience and the exposure that children receive during these early years form the foundation for their development.